-Auditing and Reporting in Office 365
+Auditing and Reporting in Microsoft Cloud Services

 Microsoft cloud services includes several auditing and reporting features that customers can use to track user and administrative activity within their tenant, such as changes made to their Exchange Online and SharePoint Online tenant configuration settings, and changes made by users to documents and other items.
 Customers can use the audit information and reports available in our cloud services to more effectively manage the user experience, mitigate risk, and fulfill compliance obligations.

-Office 365 Security & Compliance Center
+Security & Compliance Centers

-The Security & Compliance Center includes navigation panes that provide you with access to several features:
+These centers include navigation panes that provide you with access to several features: